MY SHOWBIZ BIO

 Of course you want to have more, who doesn't?
 And you want to do more, see more, experience more, and always, love more.
 But for that to happen you must show up–fully.
 And you must decide what you and your one precious life are about.

-So, when you get that three in the morning pit in your stomach and you know it's not the third slice of pizza you had the night before, because you always have three slices, well, that's your soul, kid, alerting you to the fact that you're missing the mark; there's more to you than your life is currently reflecting.
+So, when you get that three in the morning pit in your stomach and you know it's not the third slice of pizza you had the night before because you always have three slices, well, that's your soul, kid, alerting you to the fact that you're missing the mark.
+There's more to you than your life is currently reflecting.
 That pit is your soul's alarm system warning you that you're stagnating, or worse, shrinking.

-This blog is here to remind you:
+This blog is here to remind you that it's time to play BIG.

 It's time to uncover what's been simmering inside of you for so long, time to get out there and test drive your God-given talents.